AIDS Healthcare Foundation: It's Not Over, says AHF on World AIDS Day 2022!

-This year, AIDS Healthcare Foundation (AHF) will commemorate World AIDS Day 2022 under the theme "It's Not Over" to remind world leaders, global public health institutions, and civil society that much work remains if we are to one day end the AIDS epidemic.
-Reports indicate that the world is worryingly off-track in reducing new infection and mortality rates which means we all must redouble our efforts because millions of lives hang in the balance.
+Advocates affiliated with AIDS Healthcare Foundation (AHF) held a World AIDS Day protest targeting drug maker Gilead Sciences at a company field office on Thursday, Dec.
+01, 2022 in Washington.
+AHF's Washington protest was part of a series of three same-day protests nationwide targeting Gilead's greed on drug pricing and policies, particularly on its HIV and hepatitis C medications.
+(Photo: Business Wire)

-"We were glad to see the resiliency of HIV programs worldwide during and after the pandemic.
-However, the latest UNAIDS data shows that the global HIV/AIDS response needs reinvigorating, making our 'It's Not Over' theme even more relevant for this year's World AIDS Day," said Terri Ford, AHF Chief of Global Advocacy and Policy.
-"We're calling on stakeholders and advocates in all countries to intensify HIV prevention, testing, and treatment efforts worldwide to slow the rapidly rising new HIV infection rates and protect the precious gains we've made.
-We've come too far in fighting HIV/AIDS to let decades of progress slip away now."
+AHF teams in 45 countries also held dozens of global events under the "It's Not Over" theme to remind world leaders, global public health institutions, and civil society that much more work remains to be done if we are to one day defeat AIDS.

-UNAIDS reported 1.5 million new HIV infections last year-1 million more than the global target of 500,000-and an estimated 650,000 deaths from AIDS-related illnesses, which is why AHF is urging the world to re-light the fire in the HIV/AIDS fight by putting an increased focus on Test Treat and addressing late HIV presentation, aspects noticeably absent from the report.
+"World AIDS Day is an opportunity for us to honor the lives that have been lost to this epidemic, while reminding our political leaders and the world of the work still to be done," said AHF President Michael Weinstein.
+"While we highlight the work needed around HIV/AIDS, we also celebrate the transformative work that has been done.
+From providing compassionate AIDS hospice care in those darkest early days to growing to become the largest global AIDS organization today, now providing lifesaving care and treatment to more than 1.7 million people worldwide.
+As we commemorate and mourn, we also celebrate all those who help make today's AHF possible: our staff, Board, affiliate organizations and affinity groups, friends, family, and elected officials, and community partners across the globe-but most of all, our clients and patients."

-AHF has planned diverse live and virtual commemorative events throughout its 45 country teams to pay tribute to all who have lost their lives to AIDS-related illnesses and honour those who continue the fight.
-Advocates will also seek to refocus the world's attention on HIV/AIDS and the people globally living with or affected by HIV.
+According to UN statistics, last year there were 1.5 million new HIV infections globally-1 million more than the target of 500,000-and an estimated 650,000 deaths from AIDS-related illnesses, which is why AHF is urging the world to re-light the fire of HIV/AIDS advocacy by prioritizing Test Treat and helping people access HIV care faster.

-In the United Kingdom, AHF UK's main celebration will take place on Thursday, 1st December, 2022 at the Wellness Centre, BME Forum.
-The event is bringing together local councillors, different organisations in HIV and sexual health, health and wellbeing, and well-wishers.
-It is a fun filled day with HIV testing, food, music and refreshments.
-The event includes a personal testimony on U=U.
+AHF's World AIDS Day Gilead protests follow a weeklong, twice-daily series of protests in late October targeting Gilead, maker of most of the key and most effective HIV medications and hepatitis C drugs, at its headquarters in Foster City, CA. Advocates are protesting Gilead over its profound and tone-deaf greed with pricing and policies, particularly illegal restrictions the company placed earlier this year on access to 340B drug pricing for its branded hepatitis C treatments for certain pharmacies.
+Gilead is now one of over 15 major drug companies that have illegally placed such restrictions on its drugs.

 According to the most recent UNAIDS statistics, over 38 million people are living with HIV/AIDS worldwide, and more than 40 million people have died from AIDS-related illnesses since the start of the HIV epidemic.
 While millions of people today are accessing lifesaving antiretroviral therapy millions more still desperately need it.